PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ### Designing content that AI agents can Reason over, Act on, and be Evaluated against

-This repository will help you understand **how the knowledge designer role is changing to knowledge architect in AI-first companies**, *(as information is no longer written solely designed for humans but is actively consumed by autonomous AI systems).*
+This repository will help you understand **how the knowledge designer role is changing to knowledge architect in AI-first companies***(as information is no longer written solely designed for humans but is actively consumed by autonomous AI systems).*

 In traditional setups, content existed to *explain*.
 In agentic systems, content exists to *drive behavior*.